Florida Gov. DeSantis suspends another Democratic prosecutor as he seeks GOP presidential nomination

 “It is my duty as Governor to ensure that the laws enacted by our duly elected Legislature are followed,” DeSantis said during a news conference in Tallahassee announcing the suspension of State Attorney Monique Worrell of the 9th Judicial Circuit, which serves Orange and Osceola counties.

 Worrell vowed to seek reelection next year and said her removal was political and not about her performance.
-She also suggested DeSantis’ timing was to distract from a stagnant presidential campaign that’s faced layoffs and changes at the top as it’s struggled to regain traction.
+She also suggested DeSantis’ timing was to distract from a stagnant presidential campaign that has faced layoffs and changes at the top as it has struggled to regain traction.

 Shortly after the shooting, DeSantis’ general counsel said in a letter to Worrell that she failed to hold Moses accountable despite his criminal record and gang affiliation.
 The governor’s office sought Moses’ juvenile records, which are usually protected.